 Unisyn has incorporated various hardware changes into the previously certified versions of this system (versions 1.0 and 1.0.1).
 These changes are fully implemented in the current test campaign for version 1.1.
 These changes were submitted by Unisyn to Wyle for evaluation and are detailed in the following types of Unisyn documents: Engineering Change Orders (ECO's), Engineering Approval Changes (EAC's), an Initial Release (IR), and a Configuration File Approval Change (CFAC).
 Each modification was deemed by Wyle to be De Minimis and was accepted as such by the EAC.
-The changes include: new headphones, new Transport Media, an updated power supply due to labeling change, two new RAM modules, and a 15-inch screen for use in OVI units, and a configuration file change made to enhance the system as well as qualifying alternative components for use in the OVO and OVI units.
+The changes include: new headphones, new Transport Media, an updated power supply due to labeling changes, two new RAM modules, and a 15-inch screen for use in OVI units, and a configuration file change made to enhance the system as well as qualifying alternative components for use in the OVO and OVI units.
 Additionally, Unisyn is certifying a new model of personal computer for the Election Management System.
 The introduction of the alternative RAM modules necessitates the performance of an Electromagnetic Radiation Analysis to determine what effect the hardware change has on the OVO unit's electronic signature.
+The introduction of the 15-inch screen required functional, usability, accessibility and abbreviated EMI testing to verify that the modification did not negatively impact system performance.